Virtual wards

 Updated: August 2023

 Virtual wards support people, who would otherwise be in hospital, to receive the care and treatment they need in their own home or usual place of residence.
-Virtual wards are suitable for a range of conditions that can be safely and effectively monitored at home including respiratory conditions, heart failure and COVID-19.
+Virtual wards are suitable for a range of conditions that can be safely and effectively monitored at home including respiratory conditions and heart failure.

 NHS England has provided further guidance about virtual wards.
 This guidance focuses on information governance.